shishioko/Me.Shiokawaii.IO/README.md

-Me.Shiokawaii.IO is a lightweight portable Dotnet library, providing configurable methods relating to data serialization and network communication.
+Me.Shiokawaii.IO is a lightweight portable Dotnet library, providing configurable methods and classes relating to data serialization, primarily for network communication and disk serialization.